gokhan94/react-pos-management-system/README.md

 # React Pos Management System

-A simple ordering system using React, Redux and Mongodb.
+A simple ordering system using React, Redux Toolkit and Mongodb.